-Irrespective of the positional scoring rule, by voting insincerely she cannot improve the score of A, nor worsen the score of C. If she votes insincerely (all else equal), she will expect the vector of scores to fall in the shaded area.
-By insincerely reporting her preferences to be B > A > C, she
+Irrespective of the positional scoring rule, by voting insincerely she cannot improve the score of A, nor worsen the score of C. If she votes insincerely, she will expect the vector of scores to fall in the shaded area.
+By insincerely reporting her preferences to be B > A > C, she will move the vector of scores horizontally east.
+This she can do so long as the score function is not antiplurality.
+By insincerely reporting A > C > B, she moves the vector of scores north west, parallel to BC, and this is possible except in the event the score function is plurality.